alvinxhan/PhyCLIP/README.md

 4. You can now access https://user.gurobi.com/download/licenses/free-academic to request for a free academic license.

-5. To install the license:  ```$ grbgetkey XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` where ```XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` is your unique license key stipulated in the License Detail webpage.
+5. To install the license:  ```$ grbgetkey XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` where ```XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX``` is your unique license key shown in the License Detail webpage.
 Note that an active internet connection from a recognized academic domain (e.g. '.edu' addresss) is required for this step.

 #### GLPK